kubereboot/kured/CONTRIBUTING.md

 Now check for the 'Commanding reboot' message and minikube going down.

-Unfortunately as of today, you are going to run into
+Unfortunately, as of today, you are going to run into
 <https://github.com/kubernetes/minikube/issues/2874>.
 This means that
 minikube won't come back easily.
 You will need to start minikube again.
 Then you can check for the lock release.